 Your Instagram feed is like your visual lookbook.
 Here are three things to keep in mind before you think of ideas for your Instagram feed posts:

 Want to learn more about how you can create a consistent visual identity for your brand?
-Check out this video for 10 easy tips.
+Check out this video for 10 easy tips or head over to our Instagram page to see how we use videos to build an overall theme for the brand.

 Looking for more video ideas for your Instagram posts?
 Check out these 15 Instagram video ideas that you can get started with today.